EmrhnFyz/Algorithm-Fundamentals-And-Study/trees/traversals/README.md

 - **Inorder traversal of a BST** gives sorted order.
 - **Level order traversal** uses a queue and is used in shortest path and multi-level problems.
 - Most tree problems can be reduced to one of these four traversal patterns.

-Understanding traversal is the first step to mastering tree problems — from search, depth, symmetry, to dynamic programming on trees.